hitorilabs/hitorilabs.github.io/content/posts/super_neets.md

 ---
 title: super neets
+summary: |
-summary: "The universe created neets.
-We invented the wagie."
+    The universe created neets.
+We invented the wagie.
+description: |
-description: "The universe created neets.
-We invented the wagies."
+    The universe created neets.
+We invented the wagies.
 date: 2024-02-28
 images:
 - /assets/super_neet_theory.png